- What do I get when I buy Aseprite?

 - Is there an educational license?

-- If Aseprite is open source, how is that you are selling it?
+- If Aseprite source code is available, how is that you are selling it?

 - How do I zoom?